anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

       they are coordinated (as required by ``inf.ntw.10``).

--  **Service Mesh**: The well-known service meshes are "application service meshes" that address and interact with the application layer 7 protocols (eg.: HTTP) only.
+-  **Service Mesh**: The well-known service meshes are "application service meshes" that address and interact with the application layer 7 protocols (e.g.: HTTP) only.
 Therefore, their support is not required, as these service meshes are outside the scope of the infrastructure layer of this architecture.